History of OpdeHaar garden

 The stumpery under construction in September 2020 ready for the fern collection.

 The general layout around the house – brickwork paths and drive and rose garden – were put in by previous owners in the period 1987-1990 along with a pergola which was covered in Wisteria.
 Unfortunately the wisteria was planted in the rich soil of a planted border and after years of intensive maintenance, the wisteria was removed and the pergola replaced in 2020.
-(Selected Wisteria were previously planted in path-work near The Fire ‘n Ice garden where they produce flowers rather than foliage so the removal from the pergola wasn’t an act of unplanned vandalism!!)
+(Selected Wisteria have been planted in path-work near The Fire ‘n Ice garden where they produce flowers rather than foliage so the removal from the pergola wasn’t an act of unplanned vandalism!!)
 The pond, Millennium garden and ongoing planting of the woodland garden are all the work of John & Joyce Ramsbotham since 1991.
+Visits to this historic garden are welcome.
+See Visits